theRealDijida/pacmn/install-server.md

 <div class="callout callout--warning">
     <p>
     If you see errors setting the locale above, you may need to update the packages installed on your vps instance.
-Run the following command should fix this and rerun the above command after.
+Run the following command should fix this, then reboot and rerun the locale command after.
     </p>
 </div>

-**_Run command below if previous locale command fails, then rerun the locale command_**
+**_Run command below if previous locale command fails, then reboot, and rerun the locale command_**

 <div class="example" >Only if Locale fails:
 </div>